4 Common Swimming Injuries: Prevention & Recovery

 1. Swimmer’s Shoulder

-The arm movement involved in most swimming techniques can cause significant strain for arm and shoulder muscles.
+The arm movement involved in most swimming techniques can cause significant strain for rotator cuffs or arm/shoulder muscles.
 Without regulation, repetition of these motions can cause tissue damage.
 Professionals estimate that almost everyone who swims regularly will experience some degree of shoulder pain, which will temporarily prevent swimming.
 Swimmer’s shoulder is the most common swimming injury, and often results from the freestyle stroke.

 Swimmer’s shoulder refers to one or more of the several injuries that can result from the repetitive motion of moving one’s arms.
 These injuries include, but are not limited to: